GTPB/ADER19F/pages/exercise-seurat-pbmc4k.md

 ## [1] 33694  4340
 ```

-We start here with the pre-filtered matrix provided by `cellranger` containing the set of 4321 high-confidence cells.
+We start here with the pre-filtered matrix provided by <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">cellranger</code> containing the set of 4321 high-confidence cells.
 So we can proceed immediately to create the *Seurat* object.

 ```r